BusyBanging/NUKEFRIENDS/README.md

-# prankurfriends
+a code which can send many messages to ur friends need-pyautodui
-a python code which many messages to ur favorite person
+      python 3